The clock on the wall announces that it is 6:30 am on a Wednesday, and as you sip your morning tea, your child walks into

 Gender-Based Violence (GBV) is one of the most prevalent forms of violence in the Caribbean.
-GBV is a broad term used to describe violence acted upon a person due to
+GBV is a broad term used to describe violence acted

 Life is full of challenges and feelings of loneliness, sadness, or hopelessness, and experiences with stress, frustration, and anxiety are inescapable.
 However, no matter how difficult our situations may appear to be, suicide should never be the answer.
 So, remember to talk to someone, find healthy coping solutions to life challenges, practice journaling, and if it’s all too much for you to handle, seek profess